About CDC’s Progress

 Innovation

-Innovations and collaborations with academic and healthcare partners to identify and implement new ways to prevent antimicrobial-resistant infections and their spread in the U.S. and abroad.
+Innovations and collaborations with academic and healthcare partners to identify and implement new ways to prevent antimicrobial-resistant infections and their spread.

 Download now: CDC is Innovating to Fight AR

-Gold-standard lab capacity offered to all U.S. state and regional labs through CDC’s AR Laboratory Network, and on-the-ground lab expertise and assistance in some countries abroad.
+Standardized lab capacity offered to all U.S. state and regional labs through CDC’s AR Laboratory Network.

-Increased capacity in state, territorial, and local health departments and some countries for rapid detection and faster response to outbreaks and emerging resistance related to healthcare-associated infections, foodborne bacteria, and gonorrhea (a sexually transmitted infection)—to contain and control spread.
+Increased capacity in state, territorial and local health departments for rapid detection and faster response to outbreaks and emerging resistance related to healthcare-associated infections, foodborne bacteria and gonorrhea (a sexually transmitted infection)—to contain and control spread.

 Highlights since 2016

-~$815million distributed to 59 state, territorial, and local health departments
+Nearly $800 million in annual appropriation distributed to 63 state, territorial, and local health departments

 Supporting 500+ local AR experts